 Black, “You already know where I am.
 Besides, even if I was inclined to back off, I’d never be able to face Sonia.
 She knows who saved her life.
 We gonna finish this one, then take on whatever comes next.”

-Two weeks go by, David Li returns to school, Ning and Chan home, Black as well.
-Things are as normal as life allows for us.
+Two weeks go by, things are as normal as life allows for us.
 Nikko’s experience facing down Huang apparently has flooded her with an intense need for frequent sex.